 When you take folic acid (instead of natural ‘methylated’ folate, see above list for names) you don’t do yourself any favors, in fact you could be blocking your cell’s receptors for natural folate (5-MTHF) with the synthetic chemical version of unmethylated “folic acid” (not good).
 Be choosy when buying vitamins.
 You can visit my Script Essentials site, or dozens of other high-quality companies that are available today.
 Anyway, the point of this is NOT about folate, it is about the methylation SNP, a really common one that affects about 40 percent of the population, myself included.
 Having a methylation SNP (C677T) will increase homocysteine, a pro-inflammatory cytokine associated with hundreds of disorders including heart disease, progressive neurological disorders, cancer and cognitive dysfunction.
 Having the methylation A1298 SNP doesn’t usually raise homocysteine, but it does interfere with your production of SAMe, just like C677T.

 Medications that are drug muggers of folate will induce a methylation problem whether or not you have the gene!
 There are hundreds of drugs that steal the nutrients needed for adequate methylation, so please refer to my Drug Muggers book for a complete list of the offending drugs that trash your folate levels.
-And for excellent information on methylation SNPs, visit the world’s leading authority on this, Dr. Ben Lynch site, MTHFR.net If you want more awesome information about medication and how it affects your methylation process read my article Medicine Messes Up Your Methylation.
+If you want more awesome information about medication and how it affects your methylation pathway, read my article Medicine Messes Up Your Methylation.

 Depression?
 There are many SNPs that play a role in neurotransmitter imbalances.
 Among them, vitamin D due to a SNP called VDR Taq.
 If you are homozygous for this, you’re prone to having vitamin D deficiencies.
 Keep in mind, vitamin D influences the amount of dopamine you have, dopamine is a major neurotransmitter, it’s one of your primary ‘happy’ brain chemicals.
 It ranks up there with serotonin!
 Having a VDR (vitamin D receptor) SNP doesn’t automatically make you depressed, it’s just a consideration.